Conversations For Transformation

 July 28, 2008

-The beingsphere, in contrast to, say, the atmosphere or even in contrast to the northern or the southern hemisphere isn't the so called inner world as in the yogic "Look within!" nor as in the therapeutic "How does it make you feel inside?".
+The beingsphere, in contrast to, say, the atmo-sphere or even in contrast to the northern or the southern hemi-sphere, isn't the so-called inner world as pointed to in the yogic compulsion "Look within!" nor as in the therapeutic "How does it make you feel inside?".

-Werner Erhard originally distinguishes and articulates "beingsphere".
-Every so often an idea comes along which changes everything - or, spoken with rigor, every so often an idea comes along which changes the way of looking at everything.
-For me the idea, the notion of "beingsphere" changes everything.
+Werner Erhard originally distinguished and articulated "beingsphere".
+Every so often an idea comes along which changes everything - or, spoken with rigor, every so often an idea comes along which changes our way of looking at everything.
+For me the idea ie the notion of "beingsphere" is such an idea.
+It changes everything.
 It's a masterstroke, a stroke of genius.
-In this essay, the distinction "beingsphere" isn't Laurence Platt's original idea.
-In this essay, the distinction "beingsphere" is Werner Erhard's original idea interpreted by Laurence Platt.

-What is the beingsphere?
-A more powerful question to ask may be: Where is the beingsphere?
+So what exactly is the beingsphere?
+A more powerful question to ask may be: Where exactly is the beingsphere?
 Where does the beingsphere show up?
 The beingsphere is the most immediate world we human beings inhabit.
 It's also the most obvious.
-However oftentimes even the most obvious milieus, like water to a fish, like air to a bird, are so obvious that at first even their own inhabitants can't distinguish them.
-So now let's distinguish beingsphere.
+However oftentimes even the most obvious worlds ie even the most obvious milieus like water to a fish, like air to a bird etc are so obvious that at first even their own denizens can't distinguish them.
+Now let's distinguish beingsphere.

 Werner's work, the work of transformation, doesn't set out to transform the inner world.
-"Inner world" is a non-rigorous concept with not much power.
+"Inner world" is a non‑rigorous concept with not much power.
 If I surgically cut you open, I'll not find a world in there - there's only hamburger.
-Neither, contrary to a widely held and popular misconception, is the intention of the work of transformation to transform the outer world.
-The work of transformation isn't charity nor is it missionary work.
+Neither (contrary to a widely held and popular misconception) is the intention of the work of transformation to transform the outer world.
+The work of transformation isn't charity and neither is it missionary work.
 The work of transformation isn't directed at ecology although in a transformed world, ecological issues will get handled.
-The intention of the work of transformation isn't to transform the atmosphere.
-The work of transformation isn't directed at politics although in a transformed world, political issues will get handled.
-The intention of the work of transformation isn't to transform the northern or the southern hemisphere.
+The intention of the work of transformation isn't to transform the atmo-sphere.
+The work of transformation isn't directed at politics although in a transformed, political issues will get handled.
+The intention of the work of transformation isn't to transform the northern or the southern hemi-sphere.

 The intention of Werner's work, the work of transformation is to transform the beingsphere.